Wednesday, September 9, 2009

 The VRM concept is now at a stage where technology that supports the PDS architecture is no longer the limiting factor to adoption.
 The most significant work now lies in making the case to individuals as well as to sellers that a VRM-infused commercial ecosystem serves their interests better than the status quo.

 The tremendous inefficiency of advertising as a method for associating actionable buyers with sellers, the data cleansing and other lifecycle-oriented model fidelity issues associated with traditional CRM, and the consequent MLOTT ironically makes pitching the VRM idea to sellers (and “third party” agents working on their behalf) easier than making the case to individual buyers.
-There is an increasing amount of convincing qualitative and quantitative data
+There is an increasing amount of convincing qualitative and quantitative data (traditional as well as VRM-specific) available to make a compelling case to sellers.
+The challenge here is the chicken-or-egg one: there needs to be a meaningful number of individuals providing gestures of impending purchase intent that sellers can associate with before traction on the seller side can take hold.

 Before specifically addressing the individual side of the relationship, it’s worth noting that there are some models for promoting the VRM idea in a bottom-up way that can provide evidence of adoption to sellers in a low cost and low risk manner.
 One is to start with some trial communities and begin to cobble up “Personal RFPs” out of readily available web technologies like blogs and microformats, web spiders, Twitter/RSS/XMPP messaging and existing cookie-based identity.
 Another is to provide user-centric search capabilities that work on behalf of individual buyers (as opposed to the current search model of Google and others who work on behalf of the seller by mining personal information and creating paid “contextual” advertising) and connecting them with sellers.
 This is an example of a “fourth party” service working on behalf of the individual.